stroke-optimist/stroke-lifetime/README.md

-# Lifetime stroke outcome model
+# stroke-lifetime

+__NOTE:__ This is a copy of the original streamlit lifetime stroke outcome repository.
+The following information is now partly out of date as it still contains references to the Streamlit app.

+---

 [![Open in Streamlit][streamlit-img]][streamlit-link] [![DOI][doi-img]][doi-link]